Residual Functional Capacity: Evaluating Your Ability to Work

 The SSA will make sure that you are able to sustain full-time work by attending work regularly, not requiring frequent breaks and being productive while at work.

-If your claim for Social Security disability benefits has been denied, Phillips Disability can appeal your claim and help you get the benefits you need.
+If your claim for Social Security disability benefits has been denied, Dayes Law Firm PC can appeal your claim and help you get the benefits you need.